joemcdonnell50/Company-Web-API/README.md

 # Steps To Deploy

-To deploy the app download the project from the master branch and unzip the file Company_COREMvc and open the Company_COREMvc.sln in Visual Studio 2017.
+To deploy the app download the project from the master branch and unzip the file Company-Web-API and open the Company_COREMvc.sln in Visual Studio 2017.
 From there, build the solution and run using ISS Express.
 This will deploy the app in your selected browser.